 The procedure itself can be performed in 30 minutes and allows you to drive yourself home afterwards as it does not require a general anaesthetic.
 It is a non-scalpel, gentle technique that can be worked in with most schedules due to its quick recovery time.

-The whole process can happen quite quickly as you have the option of a consultation and procedure within 48 hours.
+The whole process can happen quite quickly as you have the option of a consultation and procedure same day.
 If better suited, you can also have a phone consultation with Dr. Cashion and use our online bookings platform to select the most relevant vasectomy clinic location in Australia to you.

-Graduating from the University of Queensland in 2002, Dr. Cashion is a former medical educator and supervisor of general practice registrars with James Cook University and is a fellow of the Royal College of Emergency Medicine (FRCEM) and the Australian College of Rural and Remote Medicine (FACRRM).
+Along with this, Dr Cashion is a former medical educator and supervisor of general practice registrars through James Cook University, and has a degree in medicine.
+He is also a fellow of the Royal College of Emergency Medicine (FRCEM) and the Australian College of Rural and Remote Medicine (FACRRM).

 What will the vasectomy procedure cost me?